 In situations where an emergency is imminent but not officially declared, municipal employees are authorized to take such action under this emergency response plan as may be required to protect property and the health, safety and welfare of the Municipality of Huron Shores

-PART 4: EMERGENCY NOTIFICATION PROCEDURES Only a member of the Community Control Group may initiate the notification procedure.
+PART 4: EMERGENCY NOTIFICATION PROCEDURES Only a member of the Municipal Emergency Control Group (MECG) may initiate the notification procedure.

-The Community Control Group is provided with an Emergency Notification Contact List, containing contact phone numbers and addresses of the Community Control Group members, their alternates, support staff and resource personnel.
+The Municipal Emergency Control Group is provided with an Emergency Notification Contact List, containing contact phone numbers and addresses of the Municipal Emergency Control Group members, their alternates, support staff and resource personnel.

-When a member of the Community Control Group receives a warning of a real or potential emergency, that member will immediately contact the Community Emergency Management Coordinator, or failing that, the alternate, or first member that can be reached on the Emergency Notification Contact List, and direct them to initiate the notification of the Community Control Group.
-The member initiating the call must provide pertinent details (e.g. - a time and place for the Community Control Group to meet) as part of the notification procedure, and as set out in the Notification Message Format provided to the Community Control Group.
+When a member of the Municipal Emergency Control Group receives a warning of a real or potential emergency, that member will immediately contact the Community Emergency Management Coordinator, or failing that, the alternate, or first member that can be reached on the Emergency Notification Contact List, and direct them to initiate the notification of the Municipal Emergency Control Group.
+The member initiating the call must provide pertinent details (e.g. - a time and place for the Municipal Emergency Control Group to meet) as part of the notification procedure, and as set out in the Notification Message Format provided to the Municipal Emergency Control Group.

-If deemed appropriate, the individual Community Control Group members may initiate their own internal notification procedures of their staff and volunteer organizations.
+If deemed appropriate, the individual Municipal Emergency Control Group members may initiate their own internal notification procedures of their staff and volunteer organizations.

-The Community Control Group member initiating the notification of the Community Control Group must record the date and time all members were contacted.
+The Municipal Emergency Control Group member initiating the notification of the Municipal Emergency Control Group must record the date and time all members were contacted.

 Emergency notifications will first utilize land line telephones.
+Where available, municipal mass-notification tools or web-based alerting platforms may also be activated to notify MECG members.
 In the event of a landline failure, cell phones, satellite phones, and municipal two-way radios will be used.
+Social media platforms and the municipal website may be used for rapid public alerting when approved by the Emergency Information Officer.
 If technological methods fail, door-to-door notifications by designated personnel will be initiated, prioritizing vulnerable populations.

 Standby Procedures

-Where a threat of an impending emergency exists, any member of the Community Control Group may initiate the notification procedure and place Community Control Group members on standby.
+Where a threat of an impending emergency exists, any member of the Municipal Emergency Control Group may initiate the notification procedure and place Municipal Emergency Control Group members on standby.

 Requests for Assistance

-Assistance may be requested by the Community Control Group for Support Staff and Resource Personnel.
+Assistance may be requested by the Municipal Emergency Control Group for Support Staff and Resource Personnel.

 Assistance may be requested from the Province of Ontario at any time without any loss of control or authority.
 A request for assistance should be made by contacting Emergency Management Ontario.